ibm-cloud-docs/Registry/registry_tokens.md

     ```
     {: pre}

-    Your token value is displayed in **Token** of your CLI output.
+    Your token value is displayed in **Token** in your CLI output.

-4. Use the token as part of your Docker login.
-Replace &lt;token_value&gt; with the token value that you retrieved in the previous step and &lt;registry_url&gt; with the URL to the registry where your namespace is set up.
+4. Use the token as part of your `docker login` command.
+Replace &lt;token_value&gt; with the token value that you retrieved in the previous step and &lt;registry_url&gt; with the URL to the registry where your namespaces are set up.

     -   For namespaces set up in US-South: registry.ng.bluemix.net
     -   For namespaces set up in UK-South: registry.eu-gb.bluemix.net